-- Serialized: You can create a non-conformance for multiple serialized products at the same time.
-Defects that are created as part of a non-conformance appear in Non Conformance (on page 78), where they can be disposed. - Non-serialized: You can create a non-conformance only for a single lot at a time.
+• Non-serialized: You can create a non-conformance only for a single lot at a time.
 If only some quantity of the lot is defective, you can specify the quantity of the defective pieces.
 The lot is then split into sublots.
-This will allow you to continue working on the non-defective quantity, while the defective quantity is disposed using Non Conformance (on page 78).
+This will allow you to continue working on the non-defective quantity, while the defective quantity is disposed using Non Conformance (on page 89).